-You are hereby notified that you hav of these occurrences are: e incurred absences or tardies and a re in danger of vi olating this policy.
-The dates probation.
-Continued behavior to be ue with this to warrant a second notification placed on behavioral probation a second chavioral probation will result in the stude time, or another issue with student behavior , acknowledge that I have excessive abse continues.
-I will correct this issue by the fo nd that I am aware of the Student Name (Print) Student Signature Date Program Official Name (Print) Program Official Signature Date CPiAH Official Name (Print) CPiAH Official Signature Date
+You are hereby notified that you have incurred absences or tardies and are in danger of violating this policy.
+The dates of these occurrences are:

+Please be aware that a continued issue with this to warrant a second notification will result in you being placed on behavioral probation.
+Continued behavior to be placed on behavioral probation a second time, or another issue with student behavior in which student will be placed on behavioral probation will result in the student being dismissed from the program.

+I,potential consequences if this issue c , acknowledge that I have excessive abse continues.
+I will correct this issue by the fol and that I am aware of the Student Name (Print) Student Signature Date Program Official Name (Print) Program Official Signature Date CPiAH Official Name (Print) CPiAH Official Signature Date